 Port-au-Prince, Haiti, 1 August 2018 --- ¨For the eight months following its inauguration, the health center of Thiotte (south-east of Haiti) did not ensure any delivery, because the conditions were not reunited, "reminds its director.

-"But with a new support from UNFPA, starting in January 2017, the center carries out an average of ten deliveries a month," Mickenson Tarravine said: "In June (2018), we even performed about 20 childbirths, Tarravine says, with a touch of satisfaction.
+"But with a new support from UNFPA, starting in January 2017, the center carries out an average of ten deliveries a month," Mickenson Tarravine said: "During the month of June (2018), we even performed about 20 childbirths, Tarravine says, with a touch of satisfaction.

 In particular, the administrator attributes this performance to the availability of appropriate human resources, solar lighting, medicines and "baby boxes": The baby boxes, which we still have in stock, encourage to come to the maternity units, Mickenson Tarravine says.